 A step up from your average business hotel with several interesting features and a brilliant location a short walk west of the center of Downtown Kyoto

-The brand-new Best Western is an excellent mid-range hotel located in the heart of Kyoto’s downtown shopping district
+The Hotel Vista Premio (formerly Best Western Hotel Kyoto) is an excellent mid-range hotel located in the heart of Kyoto’s downtown shopping district

 Is There Anything Missing From The Must See Kyoto Itinerary?